Logo

 Crowdtap’s History and Beginnings

 With that vision, Crowdtap was born.
-The software application is the middle man that connects brands to valuable customers who are willing to give honest feedback.
-Brands receive valuable feedback on their products and ideas while customers are rewarded with prizes like gift cards and products.
+The software application is the middleman that connects brands to valuable customers who are willing to give honest feedback.
+Brands receive valuable feedback on their products and ideas, while customers are rewarded with prizes like gift cards and products.

 Investors quickly saw the value in Crowdtap and were willing to contribute to their initial Series A funding.
-In July of 2011, Foundry Group and Tribeca Venture Partners contributed $7 million to the company.
+In July 2011, Foundry Group and Tribeca Venture Partners contributed $7 million to the company.

 What is Crowdtap?